 Chef Seif Chirchi of Joule - Biography

-Chef Seif Chirchi’s initial forays into the culinary world were in the form of macaroni and cheese.
-Later, the Chicago native’s restaurant experience was limited to the front of the house, where he worked as a server and bartender while studying at the University of Illinois.
-One night he was asked to assist in the kitchen, and quickly became hooked to back of the house.
-He went on to work at several restaurants in Urbana, Illinois to pick up the kitchen basics.
-Finally, he decided to attend culinary school and enrolled in the Western Culinary Institute in Portland, Oregon.
-While there, he worked as a line cook at Jake’s Grill.
-Thereafter graduating in 2001, Chirchi headed to New York City where he spent two years at Alain Ducasse at the Essex House.
-His last position in New York was at Asiate at the Mandarin Oriental.
+Before becoming one-half of Seattle’s most formidable husband-wife chef duo, Seif Chirchi’s initial forays into the culinary world were in the form of macaroni and cheese.
+Later, the Chicago native’s restaurant experience was limited to the front of the house, where he worked as a server and bartender while studying business at the University of Illinois.
+One night he was asked to assist in the kitchen, and quickly became hooked to the back of the house.
+He went on to work at several restaurants in Urbana, Illinois, picking up the kitchen basics.
+Finally, Chirhci decided to attend culinary school and enrolled at the Western Culinary Institute in Portland, Oregon.
+Graduating in 2001, Chirchi headed to New York City where he spent two years at Alain Ducasse at the Essex House where he met his future wife and collaborator Rachel Yang.

 Chef Seif Chirchi